 The salary earned is based on the number of years of experience and technical skills acquired over the years.

-How to get an architecture internship
+How to get your first internship

 Getting your first internship can be very stressful.
 Companies typically might not want to hire someone without any job experience, but, you need to get hired to gain experience.

-How then do you go about this?
+So how then do you go about this?

 It can also be referred to as a ‘brag sheet’.
 It should contain all that is worth mentioning about yourself and your abilities.